Giabaoproo347/angular9-drag-drop-tree-menu/README.md

 ## :gun: Controller

 First of all you should know how to get a controller of a particular node.
-You can get a controller of a node only if you set an id property of a node.
+You can get a controller of a node only if you set an mnuItemId property of a node.

 > TIP: Ids for nodes created via the context menu or using a TreeController instance get populated automatically unless nodes had ids before there were added to the tree